bkil/gettogether-antispam/README.md

 ### Content

-Long form description, title, link, place, media or combination thereof taken together.
+Long form description, title, link, domain, place, media or combination thereof taken together.

 * Be advised that guilty actors may also copy innocent content to dilute their signature
 * Mark all links, media and places of definitely innocent entities as definitely innocent